DHSTTOS/implementation/README.md

 A walkthrough screencast of the frontend can be found [here](https://youtu.be/Vt3kImBWPbI).

+---

+> ### Important
+>
+> **This project is no longer actively maintained.
+If you have forked this project, please remember to regularly run `npm audit fix` to update potentially vulnerable npm dependencies.**

+---

 ## Deployment/Installation

 **Thanks to the fully modular structure of this project, the frontend client app can be deployed independently from the backend.
 Only a websocket endpoint address is needed (see [this step](#step-3)).**